HMS Melita (1888): Naval career

 Melita was commissioned into the Royal Navy on 27 October 1892, nearly ten years after she was laid down.
 During the 1890s she served in the Mediterranean, recommissioning in October 1895, and again in October 1898.
 While serving in Melita during this period Lieutenant (later Rear Admiral) Edward Inglefield invented the Inglefield clip for quickly attaching flags to each other - they are still in use in the Royal Navy today.
-In 1896 she served off the Sudanese coast, as part of the preparations for the reconquest of the Sudan.
+In 1896 she served off the Sudanese coast, as part of the preparations for the Anglo-Egyptian conquest of Sudan.
 While under Commander Ian M. Fraser she was as special service vessel at Constantinople when in November 1901 she was ordered to Devonport, where she arrived in late December to be paid off 17 January 1902.